 The potential earn out payment of up to \$7.5 million is based on O's cumulative EBITDA over the Company's fiscal years 2018 through 2020.
 At the end of each fiscal year, beginning in fiscal year 2018, the former owners of O will earn the equivalent of the EBITDA achieved by O for that fiscal year in an amount not to exceed \$4.6 million over the three year period.
 The former owners can also earn an additional \$2.9 million on a dollar for dollar basis for exceeding \$6.0 million of cumulative EBITDA over the three year period.
 Each quarter the Company performs, with the assistance of a third party appraiser, an analysis of O's projected EBITDA over the earnout period.
 Based on this analysis, the Company records a contingent consideration liability, included in Other non-current liabilities.
-As of both August 26, 2018 and May 27, 2018, the contingent consideration liability was \$4.0 million, representing the present value of the expected earn out payments.
+As of November 25, 2018 and May 27, 2018, the contingent consideration liability was \$3.1 million and \$4.0 million, respectively, representing the present value of the expected earn out payments.
+The \$900,000 reduction in the contingent consideration liability was recorded as a reduction to SG&A during the three and six months ended November 25, 2018 in the accompanying Consolidated Statements of Comprehensive Income.